 To save the screenshot, press the Save Snip button, select the location where you want it stored, type the file's name and choose the file type: PNG, GIF, JPEG or HTML.
 The, press Save.

 You may email a screenshot, by using the Send Snip button on the toolbar.
 It gives you two options: E-mail Recipient and E-mail Recipient (as attachment).
 To use this button successfully, you need to have an email client installed on your computer.
 A strange thing we noticed is that the Snipping Tool doesn't work with modern apps from the Windows Store.
-It is capable of sending your screenshots via email only if you are using desktop email clients like Outlook or Thunderbird.
+It is capable of sending your screenshots via email only if you are using desktop email clients like Outlook or Thunderbird, which is rather strange.

 When you start the Snipping Tool, you can click or tap the Options button to set your preferences on how the program should work.